bcoe/endtable/README.markdown

 * _keys_ indicates the keys that an object will be looked up by.
 A CouchDB view will be generated to allow for this lookup.
 * _key_ is a set of concrete values that correspond with the keys described in keys.

-You can also load objects based on a range of keys.
+You can also load objects based on a range of values.

 ```javascript
 Person.load({